 Voice and data cable installations for phone systems and internet connection use the same categories of copper based Ethernet and glass based fiber optic cabling, depending on the requirements of the end user.
-Phone and data cabling is run through the walls and ceilings of a work place to every cubicle and office to connect devices back to telephone closets/telecommunication enclosures and server rooms.
+Data cabling contractors run phone and data cabling through the walls and ceilings of a work place, to every cubicle and office, to connect devices back to telephone closets/telecommunication enclosures and server rooms.

 Security System Cabling